 The article is organized as follows:\\ After the introduction, we set the stage in Section \ref{sec2} for teleparallel geometry; followed by a detailed analysis of $f(Q)$ theories of gravity in Section \ref{sec3}.
-The section appears with $f(Q)$ action principle, two field equations corresponding to the variation with respect to metric and connection, and the extended Bianchi identity.
+The section appears with $f(Q)$ action principle, two field equations corresponding to the variation with respect to metric and connection, the extended Bianchi identity, and the equivalence between the energy conservation and the connection's field equation.
 We continue to offer a condition to check the compatibility of energy condition criterion in $f(Q)$ theory and provide investigation of some important ansatz in cosmological and astrophysical research.
-We finally put forward our conclusion in Section \ref{sec5}.
+We finally present our conclusion in Section \ref{sec5}.

 Throughout the article we have used the notations $f_Q=\frac{df}{dQ}, \quad f_{QQ}=\frac{d^2f}{dQ^2}$.
 All the expressions with a $\mathring{(~)}$ is calculated with respect to the Levi-Civita connection $\mathring{\Gamma}$.